Get the bastard!

 As she walked along the Maral Canal in the shade of the palm trees that lined the strand, she spared a glance up at the region’s most important cultural landmark: the Eztadio de Sanger.

-“That’s it,” she said.
+“The very place,” she said.
 “Cemetery of Dreams, some call it, though I call it the Palladium of the Impossible.
 I prefer to think of all the reason-defying glory it has witnessed.”

 “I thought you didn’t like witnesses, captain.”